Overview of Deportation/Removal Laws

 The grounds of deportability are found in § 237 of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1227.
 For example, non-citizens can become deportable if they:

-• Commit certain types of crimes, most notably an aggravated felony; domestic violence; a crime of moral turpitude (CMT) committed within five years after being admitted to the U.S. or getting a green card, if the prison sentence was for at least one year; or two CMTs not arising out of a single scheme of criminal misconduct.
+• Commit certain types of crimes, most notably an aggravated felony; domestic violence; a crime of moral turpitude (CMT) committed within 5 years after being admitted to the U.S. or getting a green card, if the prison sentence was for at least 1 year; or two CMTs not arising out of a single scheme of criminal misconduct.

-• Fail to advise USCIS of their changes of address within ten days of moving (which can be done online).
+• Fail to advise USCIS of their changes of address within 10 days of moving (which can be done online).

 • Are discovered to have committed marriage fraud.

-• Helped smuggle other aliens into the U.S.
+• Helped smuggle other aliens into the United States.

 • Are or have been drug abusers or addicts, or have been convicted of any drug-related violations other than other than a single offense involving possession of 30 grams or less of marijuana for personal use.